jbosstools/jbosstools-fuse/editor/plugins/org.fusesource.ide.projecttemplates/template-sources/medium/eap-wildfly/camel-test-cdi/README.md

 Getting started at the Command Line
 ------------------------------------

-1. Install JBoss Fuse on your application server
+1. Install Red Hat Fuse on your application server

 2. Configure a $JBOSS_HOME environment variable to point at your application server installation directory